-The disconnecting device must be accessible to Xcel Energy personnel.
-The Customer must provide access to the disconnect switch at all times of the day and night and on short notice.
-(24-hour telephone number, guard desk information, etc.).
-The disconnecting device should be capable of being padlocked in the open position with a standard Xcel Energy padlock.
-The Customer shall not remove any Xcel Energy locks or safety tags applied to the disconnecting device.
+The disconnecting device must be accessible at all times to Xcel Energy personnel.
+The Disconnects should allow being padlocked in the open position with a standard Xcel Energy padlock.
+The Customer shall not remove any padlocks or Xcel Energy safety tags.
+The Customer must provide access to disconnect at all times (24 hours a day telephone number, guard desk, etc.).
 The disconnecting equipment must be clearly labeled.
+The disconnecting equipment shall be approved for the specific application and location.